AaronLasseigne/active_interaction/README.md

 At first it seemed alright.
 A little business logic in a controller or model wasn't going to hurt anything.
-Then one day you wake up and you're surrounded by fat models and unweildy controllers.
+Then one day you wake up and you're surrounded by fat models and unwieldy controllers.
 Curled up and crying in the corner, you can't help but wonder how it came to this.